 - Switch Up The Cheese!
 Of course, this is delicious made with cheddar but sometimes I love to change it up with pepper jack cheese, or Monterey Jack.

-What to Serve with Pioneer Woman Hashbrown Breakfast Casserole Recipe?
+What To Serve with Pioneer Woman Breakfast Casserole

-I like to serve this for brunch with a simple fruit salad, hash brown potatoes, and any of my blueberry coffee cake, my sour cream coffee cake, or my Bisquick coffee cake.
+I like to serve this for brunch with a simple fruit salad, hash brown potatoes, and maple pecan scones (so, so delicious!), cinnamon roll casserole, blueberry coffee cake, sour cream coffee cake, or our Bisquick coffee cake.

 More Breakfast and Brunch Recipes